nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

         <description>My Fancy Snippet</description>
     </snippet>

-The ``snippet`` element contains all the information Sublime Text needs in order to know *what* to insert, *whether* to insert it and *when*.
+The ``snippet`` element contains all the information Sublime Text needs, in order to know *what* to insert, *whether* to insert and *when*.
 Let's see all of these parts in turn.

 ``content``
     The actual snippet.
-Snippets can range from simple to fairly complex templates.
+Snippets can range from simple, to fairly complex templates.
 We'll look at examples of both later.

     Keep the following in mind when writing your own snippets:

         - If you want the get a literal ``$``, you have to escape it like this: ``\$``.

         - When writing a snippet that contains indentation, always use tabs.
-The tabs will be transformed into spaces when the snippet is inserted if the option ``translateTabsToSpaces`` is set to ``true``.
+          When the snippet is inserted, the tabs will be transformed into spaces if the option ``translateTabsToSpaces`` is ``true``.

-        The ``content`` must be included in a ``<![CDATA[…]]>`` section.
+        - The ``content`` must be included in a ``<![CDATA[...]]>`` section.
           Snippets won't work if you don't do this!

 ``tabTrigger``
-    Defines the sequence of keys you will press to insert this snippet.
-The snippet will kick in as soon as you hit the :kbd:`Tab` key after typing this sequence.
+    Defines the sequence of keys you press to insert this snippet.
+After typing this sequence, the snippet will kick in as soon as you hit the :kbd:`Tab` key.

     A tab trigger is an implicit key binding.